 A loathed industry

-The evidence, which included: proof of payment to the insured, copy of an e-quote for the sofa, photos of the sofa, proof that the apartment building gutters were being replaced from our insured’s living room, and information on the claimant were all insufficient to convince this adjuster that their insured was responsible.
+The evidence, which included: proof of payment to the insured, copy of an e-quote for the sofa, photos of the sofa, proof that the apartment building gutters were being replaced from our insured’s living room, and information on the claimant were all insufficient to convince this claims adjuster that their insured was responsible.

 Amazing.
 This is how the industry works today.